FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 (mpipe) pi@ixe00:~ $ sudo pip3 install mediapipe-rpi4 pyalsaaudio
 ```

+Each fo the installs will take a while, please be patient.
 After successfully installing mediapipe, go to Lab 5 folder and run the hand pose detection script we provide:

 ```
 (mpipe) pi@ixe00:~ $ cd Interactive-Lab-Hub/Lab\ 5